Hearing Aid UK 21/01/2026 Update

-Behind-the-Ear (BTE) hearing aids are a style of hearing aid in which the main portion of the device rests behind the ear and is linked to a component in the ear canal, either an earmould or a dome, through a slender tube.
+Behind-the-Ear (BTE) hearing aids are a style of hearing aid that rests behind the ear and linked to a component in the ear canal through a tube using an earmould or a dome, through a slender tube.

-They remain among the most popular types of hearing aids due to their powerful amplification capabilities and versatility for various degrees of hearing loss.
+They are the most popular hearing aid types due to their power and being suitable for a wide range of hearing loss.

-Behind the Ear hearing aids are far from the big brown banana of the past, and, yes, there are now small models available today.
-Due to this, BTE hearing aids have grown in popularity, but what are they, what are the benefits, and what are the disadvantages?
+Behind-the-Ear hearing aids are far from the big brown banana of the past, and, yes, there are now small models available today.
+Due to this, BTE hearing aids have grown in popularity.
+What are they, what are the benefits, and what are the disadvantages?
 Let's find out...

-They can effortlessly connect to smart devices, enhancing accessibility and convenience.
-Behind the Ear hearing aids are suitable for addressing a wide range of hearing loss levels.
+They can easily connect to smart devices, boosting accessibility and convenience.
+Behind-the-ear hearing aids are suitable for addressing a wide range of hearing loss levels.

-They can comfortably fit ears of various sizes and ear canal dimensions.
+They comfortably fit ears of various sizes and ear canals.

-Their larger size allows for the incorporation of high-tech features, improving hearing aid performance.
+Their larger size mean they can include high-tech features, which improve hearing aid performance.

 With larger batteries, they provide extended usage on a single charge.

-Are Behind the Ear hearing aids better?
-Behind the Ear (BTE) hearing aids are one of the more conspicuous types of hearing aids; however, many designs can actually be much smaller than you think, and their larger size allows for the incorporation of more technological features and often better battery life.
+Are Behind-the-Ear hearing aids better?
+Behind-the-Ear (BTE) hearing aids are among the more conspicuous types; however, many designs can be much smaller than you think, and their larger size allows for the incorporation of more technological features and often better battery life.

-This hearing aid style also offers Bluetooth connectivity and can easily connect to smart devices wirelessly, which is also needed to support the technology needed to better support your hearing needs.
+This hearing aid style also offers Bluetooth connectivity and can easily connect to smart devices wirelessly, which is essential for better supporting your hearing needs.

-Because Behind the Ear (BTE) hearing aids are slightly larger in size than some other hearing aid types, and also due to their separate Behind the Ear casing, they are able to provide higher levels of power and increased technological features than some smaller hearing aids.
+Because Behind the Ear (BTE) hearing aids are slightly larger than some other hearing aid types and have a separate casing, they can deliver higher power and more advanced features than smaller hearing aids.

-They are able to contain larger battery types and support greater levels of amplification, and provide the power needed for the inclusion of some really advanced technology.
+They can accommodate larger batteries and support higher levels of amplification, providing the power needed to include some really advanced technology.

-The above means that Behind the Ear (BTE) hearing aids are suitable not only for those with more severe levels of hearing loss but also for those people who want their hearing aids to perform really well.
+The above means that Behind-the-Ear (BTE) hearing aids are suitable not only for those with more severe hearing loss but also for those who want their hearing aids to perform really well.
 View BTE hearing aids for severe hearing loss here

-Behind the Ear (BTE) hearing aids are one of the most versatile hearing aid types due to their outside-of-the-ear design.
-This means that they can provide enough power to support even quite severe hearing loss and include enough technology to support the requirements of even the most active and dynamic of lifestyles.
+Behind-the-ear (BTE) hearing aids are among the most versatile hearing aid types due to their outside-the-ear design.
+This means they can provide enough power to support even quite severe hearing loss and include enough technology to meet the requirements of even the most active and dynamic lifestyles.

 Whatever your lifestyle or hearing loss type, there is likely to be a Behind the Ear (BTE) hearing aid to suit you.

-The above means that Behind the Ear (BTE) hearing aids can provide you with some of the best battery life of all of the hearing aid types available.
+The above means that Behind-the-Ear (BTE) hearing aids can offer some of the best battery life of all hearing aid types.
 BTE hearing aids are available in both disposable and rechargeable battery models.

-Behind the Ear (BTE) hearing aids can be controlled either via a series of buttons or switches on the casing itself, or they can be replaced/combined with a variety of external controllers, such as smartphone apps or dedicated remote controls.
+Behind-the-Ear (BTE) hearing aids can be controlled either via a series of buttons or switches on the casing itself, or via a variety of external controllers, such as smartphone apps or dedicated remote controls.

-This variability of the design means that there is likely to be a Behind the Ear (BTE) hearing aid to suit almost everybody.
+This variety of the design means that there is likely to be a Behind-the-Ear (BTE) hearing aid to suit almost everybody.

 Due to their classic design and slightly larger size, Behind the Ear (BTE) hearing aids can often be some of the easiest to manufacture and so can be one of the most affordable varieties of hearing aids – obviously, this depends on the exact model that you choose.

-However, if you choose to buy your hearing aid from us, then you will only pay one price regardless of the style of hearing aid that you choose.
+However, if you choose to buy your hearing aid from us, then you will only pay one price regardless of the design of the hearing aid that you choose.

-Behind the Ear (BTE) hearing aids are slightly larger and also sit largely outside of the ear, which means that they are much easier to clean (and also change the batteries) than some of the much smaller types of hearing aids.
-Most users find the BTE hearing aid style more comfortable, as they don’t sit far inside the ear canal.
+Behind-the-Ear (BTE) hearing aids are slightly larger and sit largely outside the ear, which means they are much easier to clean (and change the batteries) than some of the much smaller types of hearing aids.
+Most users find the BTE hearing aid style more comfortable because it doesn’t sit far inside the ear canal.

-The microphone and receiver are positioned far away from each other when compared to ITE hearing aids, which ultimately reduces the risk of feedback.
+The microphone and receiver are farther apart than in ITE hearing aids, which ultimately reduces the risk of feedback.
 There are also open-fit BTE hearing aids available, which means the thin tube sits in the ear canal, providing better air ventilation.

-When you compare this style to that of the ITE or ITC hearing aids, the BTEs can sometimes not have the capacity to offer high levels of sound.
+When you compare this style to that of the ITE or ITC hearing aids, BTEs sometimes do not have the capacity to deliver high sound levels.

-BTE hearing aid devices are more likely to have complications with wind noise when used in open spaces.
+BTE hearing aid devices are more likely to experience wind noise in open spaces.

-If discreet options are important to you, then the BTE style might not be right for you.
-They sit directly outside the ear; therefore, they are more liable to be noticed by other people.
+If discreet options are important to you, the BTE style might not be right.
+They sit directly outside the ear; therefore, they are more likely to be noticed by others.
 That being said, modern BTE hearing aids are much smaller than those of the past.

 RIC and BTE hearing aids offer different benefits.
 RIC hearing aids feature a tiny device behind the ear, connected to the ear canal by a discreet wire and receiver.

-They offer a more natural sound perception due to their placement closer to the eardrum.
-RICs are suitable for mild to moderate hearing loss and are less visible.
+They offer a more natural sound perception caused by their placement closer to the eardrum.
+RICs are suitable for mild to moderate hearing loss and are less visible than BTEs.

-On the other hand, BTE hearing aids have a larger casing behind the ear, with a tube or earmold directing sound into the ear canal.
+BTE hearing aids are larger and have a tube or earmould sending sound into the ear canal.

-BTEs are versatile, accommodating various hearing loss levels, from mild to profound.
+BTEs are versatile and are ideal for a wide range of hearing loss levels, from mild to severe.

-They are often easier to handle, making them suitable for users with dexterity issues.
+They are also generally easier to handle, making them suitable for users with dexterity problems.

-BTE hearing aids are a powerful and versatile solution for those with varying degrees of hearing loss.
+BTE hearing aids are powerful devices and cater to varying degrees of hearing loss.

-With their robust amplification capabilities, durability, versatility in features and connectivity and comfortable design, they have become a popular choice among users and hearing care professionals alike.
+With their strong amplification capabilities, durability, versatile features, connectivity, and comfortable design, they have become a popular choice for users and hearing care experts alike.

-By addressing the unique needs of people with mild to severe hearing loss, together with your audiologist, you can regain your ability to communicate effectively and participate fully in daily life.
+By addressing the specific needs of people with mild to severe hearing loss, together with your audiologist, you can regain your ability to communicate effectively and participate fully in daily life.

 Do not spend hundreds of pounds without getting a second opinion from us.